This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - bids were submitted in response to the call for tenders; and

 - the person who called for the tenders was not made aware of any agreement or arrangement, at or before the time when bids were submitted.

-Conviction for bid rigging under section 47 carries penalties of imprisonment for up to 14 years or a fine or both, at the discretion of the court.
+Conviction for bid rigging under section 47 carries penalties of imprisonment for up to 14 years or a fine, or both, at the discretion of the court.

 Note that there are certain exceptions and defences to the above provisions.
-For example, there is a regulated conduct defence which may be available where conduct under investigation has been prescribed (or in some cases merely authorised) under lawful legislation.
+For example, there is a regulated conduct defence that may be available where conduct under investigation has been prescribed (or in some cases merely authorised) under lawful legislation.
 Also, there is a limited export cartel defence to prosecution under section 45.

-Further, the competition commissioner (the commissioner) may have to resort to section 90.1 of the Act, where he determines that the conduct under review does not merit the imposition of criminal sanctions, or where the criminal sanctions are not available.
+Further, the competition commissioner (the Commissioner) may have to resort to section 90.1 of the Act, where he or she determines that the conduct under review does not merit the imposition of criminal sanctions, or where the criminal sanctions are not available.
 In December 2009, the Competition Bureau (the Bureau) issued detailed Competitor Collaboration Guidelines that discuss the Bureau’s approach to assessing collaborations between competitors.6 The guidelines provide detailed guidance as to when the Bureau is likely to take enforcement action under section 45 (or other criminal provisions of the Act) versus section 90.1 or other civil provisions of the Act.

-Although, as noted above, the law permits courts to impose substantial prison sentences where the law has been violated, to date such sentences are only rarely imposed and have been relatively modest.
+Although, as noted above, the law permits courts to impose substantial prison sentences where the law has been violated, to date, such sentences are only rarely imposed and have been relatively modest.
 Courts, however, have imposed significant criminal fines on those convicted of the cartel provisions of the Act.